 Siân Prime

-Siân is Deputy Director for Goldsmiths’ Institute for Creative and Cultural Entrepreneurship (ICCE), and Academic Lead: Enterprise.
-She has worked with Adrian De La Court to develop Synapse, a service that is available to all students (and staff) at Goldsmiths, and develops entrepreneurial thinking and potential.
-She also teaches on the MA Social Entrepreneurship programme - and has developed a module that supports any Masters student in Goldsmiths to develop their understanding of the practicalities of cultural enterprise.
+Siân is a Senior Lecturer, Deputy Director for Goldsmiths’ Institute for Creative and Cultural Entrepreneurship (ICCE).
+She is also Academic Lead: Enterprise for the college.
+She has co-designed with Adrian De La Court, Synapse, a service that is available to all students (and staff) at Goldsmiths to develop entrepreneurial thinking and potential.
+She teaches on MA Creative & Cultural Entrepreneurship, MA Social Entrepreneurship and has developed a module that supports all Masters student in Goldsmiths to develop their understanding of the practicalities of cultural enterprise.
 She has been Co-Investigator in to new digital business models and online audience development approaches with Coney and the Department of Computing.
 She is currently researching and writing collaboratively on the sustainability of creative practice.
 She was elected to be a Fellow of the Royal Society of Arts 17 years ago, and is Chair of National Ugly Mugs.
 She has a background in funding and investment.

 Research interests